Judge recommends ending suit on prosecuting ex-felons who vote in North Carolina, cites new law

 The state constitution says a person convicted of a felony can’t vote until their rights of citizenship are restored “in the manner prescribed by law.”

-North Carolina law and a recent court ruling state that a convicted felon can’t vote again until they complete their punishments, which include incarceration, probation and other close supervision, as well as paying fines, court costs and restitution.
-Voting in violation of the law is a low-grade felony punishable by up to nearly two years in prison.
+North Carolina law and a recent court ruling state that a convicted felon can’t vote again until they complete their punishments, which include incarceration, probation and other close supervision.
+Courts can lengthen probation – thus delaying the restoration of a person’s voting rights – if related fines, court costs or restitution aren’t paid.
+But the length of probation is limited and probation will eventually end even if financial obligations aren’t met, according to the State Board of Elections.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.